 For example, one of the best converting blog posts that we produced came from a prospect that said, “I’m trying to build an app, but I’m not sure if I should develop it on iOS or Android.”

 I wrote down that question, then looked it up in Google Suggested search and saw that there were a lot of people searching for iOS vs. android development.

 We ended up creating a post on that topic that generated tons of social shares and was one of our highest converting blog posts.

 Most marketers won’t have the ability to hop on the phone and directly talk to customers, but one way around that is to have a brainstorming session with your sales team — have them write down a list of questions that they tend to receive on sales calls.

 It’s also important for the sales team to distinguish if the questions are from a first call with a prospect, a second call with a prospect, or if the prospect is further down the funnel.
 This will help you map the question/ pain point to where they are in the sales funnel.

 I’ve found that writing answers to commonly asked questions is a great way to build SEO traffic and create conversion oriented content.

 The Right Topic > High Traffic

-To drive the point home that topic is superior to volume, I want to share a screenshot from our post on pain-point SEO that shows the post is #10 for traffic, #1 for conversions, and converts 4% higher than any other post.
+To drive the point home that topic is superior to volume, I want to share a screenshot with the stats from our post on pain-point SEO that shows the post is #10 for traffic, #1 for conversions, and converts 4% higher than any other post.

 That’s not by accident.
-You should use our pain-point SEO strategy along with the tactics above to identify topics that will yield conversions for your product or service.
+Instead of the typical traffic-chasing, top of funnel white papers, infographics, and ultimate guides, you should use our pain-point SEO strategy along with the tactics above to identify topics that will yield conversions for your product or service.